qmk/qmk_firmware/docs/squeezing_avr.md

 ```make
 LTO_ENABLE = yes
 ```
 This will cause the final step to take longer, but should get you a smaller compiled size.
-This also disables Action Functions, and Action Macros, both of which are deprecated.
+This also disables Action Functions and Action Macros — both of which are deprecated.
 This will get you the most savings, in most situations.

-From there, disabling extraneous systems will help -- e.g.:
+From there, disabling extraneous systems will help, e.g.:
 ```make
 CONSOLE_ENABLE = no
 COMMAND_ENABLE = no
 MOUSEKEY_ENABLE = no
 EXTRAKEY_ENABLE = no
 ```
-This disables some of the functionality that you may not need.
-But note that extrakeys disables stuff like the media keys and system volume control.
+This disables some functionality that you may not need.
+Note that extrakeys disables stuff like the media keys and system volume control.

 If that isn't enough to get your firmware down to size, then there are some additional features that you can disable:
 ```make